What’s the Difference Between 1500, 2500, and 3500 Trucks?

 Anyone looking for a rugged utility vehicle for work instinctively turns toward new trucks.
 You’ll generally find modern trucks split into these classes:

 You’ll see the 1500, 2500, and 3500 designations used across popular manufacturers, including RAM, Chevy, GMC, and Ford, but it’s common not to understand what they may mean.
-Here’s a rundown on the distinction between these pickup types to help you choose a new truck for work or pleasure in Douglas County.
+Here’s a rundown on the distinction between these pickup types to help you choose a new truck for work or pleasure in Coweta County.
+By the end of this 1500 vs. 2500 vs. 3500 truck comparison, you should have an idea which whether you need a light-duty truck or heavy-duty truck in your life.

 Truck designations used to come down to the amount each one could haul in tons.
 It was rough, but things generally broke down like this: